 The United States President's Emergency Plan for AIDS Relief ("PEPFAR") is a United States government initiative designed to address the global AIDS epidemic and help treat those suffering from the disease.
 Through PEPFAR, the United States seeks to strengthen the global capacity to prevent, detect and respond to new and existing risks posed by AIDS.
 At the time of its inception in 2003, PEPFAR supported the treatment of 50,000 people in sub-Saharan Africa, and now supports over 13.3 million people with lifelong antiretroviral treatment.
 PEPFAR's two key outcomes for Angola are: (i) improved quality and coverage of testing and antiretroviral therapy services through institutional capacity building and the use of high quality models; and (ii) supporting high quality key and priority (military) populations to achieve an 80 per cent. support coverage in selected locations.
-According to PEPFAR's 2020 Country Operational Plan for Angola, it has invested more than U.S.\$140.9 million to support the country's fight against HIV.
+According to PEPFAR's 2024 fact sheet, "The United States and Angola: Partnering for Prosperity", the United States has invested approximately U.S.\$263.0 million to support the country's fight against HIV.

-Although life expectancy in Angola remains one of the lowest in the world, it has increased to 61.0 years in 2019 from 47.1 years in 2000.
+Although life expectancy in Angola remains one of the lowest in the world, it has increased to 61.6 years in 2021 from 47.1 years in 2000.
 There has also been a gradual decline in the mortality rate for infants under the age of one.
-In 2019, there were 219 deaths in every 100,000 live births for children under the age of five in Angola.
-This figure decreased to 206 deaths in every 100,000 live births for children under the age of five in Angola in 2021.
+In 2019, there were 7,500 deaths in every 100,000 live births for children under the age of five in Angola.
+This figure decreased to 6,940 deaths in every 100,000 live births for children under the age of five in Angola in 2021.

 Access to clean, piped water remains limited in certain areas.
 In 2005, the Government launched a programme called "Aguas para todos" (the "Water for all Programme").
-Under this program, water plants were built throughout the country so as to extend access to clean water to the most rural areas.
-The Water for all Programme facilitated the construction of 3,313 Water Points and 1,154 Small Water Supply Systems, adding to the 338 small systems that existed on the date of deployment of the Water for all Programme.
-In 2019, through the NDP 2018-2022, Angola sought to address challenges related to water supply by reinforcing the supply of drinking water, namely in rural areas and continuing the Water for all Programme.
-The NDP 2018-2022 target is to: (i) increase the water supply coverage rate in urban areas from 60 per cent. in 2017 to 85 per cent. in 2022, (ii) increase the production of drinking water in provincial and municipal areas from 0.8 million metres cubed per day in 2017 to 1.8 million metres cubed per day by 2022, (iii) increase the water supply coverage rate in urban areas from 66 per cent. in 2017 to 76 per cent. in 2022, and (iv) increase the rate of operating water supply systems to 88 per cent. by 2022.
-For further information, see "The Economy -Water supply".
+Under this program, water plants were built throughout the country to extend access to clean water to the most rural areas.
+The Water for all

+Programme facilitated the construction of 3,313 Water Points and 1,154 Small Water Supply Systems, adding to the 338 small systems that existed on the date of deployment of the Water for all Programme.
+The NDP 2023-2027 sets out the Expansion and Modernisation Programme for the Water Sector.
+The programme has three overarching objectives: (i) to build and rehabilitate water supply and sanitation infrastructures; (ii) to ensure the sustainability of water services; and (iii) to implement an integrated water resources management model.
+To achieve these objectives, the programme aims to: (a) build four water distribution systems and five water supply and distribution systems; (b) produce a master plan for Angola's water supply system; (c) construct a training centre in Luanda; and (d) develop a microcredit model to finance small works to ensure access to safe drinking water and sanitation systems, among other initiatives.
+The NDP 2023-2027 target is to: (i) increase the water supply from 1,344 hectometers in 2022 to 2,469 hectometers in 2027; (ii) increase the water storage capacity from 317 cubic meters per capita in 2022 to 350 cubic meters per capita in 2027; (iii) increase the percentage of the population using basic drinking water services from 57.0 per cent. in 2022 to 61.0 per cent. in 2027; (iv) increase the percentage of the population using basic sanitation services from 52.0 per cent. in 2022 to 55.0 per cent. in 2027; and (v) reduce the density of hydrometric stations from 21,500 squared kilometres per station to 13,508 squared kilometres per station.
+For further information, see "The Economy - Water supply".